Each spring before the cherry blossoms peak, Washingtonians race to see the giant cup-shaped pink blooming saucer magnolia trees at the Smithsonian.

 Each of the three gardens-within-a-garden carries its own special charm.
 But my favorite place to roam or meditate is among the dragonflies at the Moongate Garden.
 It is inspired by the Temple of Heaven in Beijing, China.
 You can sit on a bench and just stare at these turquoise metal art objects set against an azure sky.
 Or all your senses can bathe in nature’s wonders.
-Even in the midst of a bustling city, you can find a place for forest bathing—as I learned at one of the Smithsonian’s forest bathing classes led by author and naturalist Melanie Choukas-Bradley.
+Even in the midst of a bustling city, you can find a place for forest bathing—as I learned at one of the Smithsonian’s forest bathing classes.

-Spending time in nature is how I have survived the last 12 months.
+Spending time in nature is how I have survived the pandemic.
 When the walls of my DC condo seemed to close in around me, I raced outside to wander.
-And no where do I feel more of a sense of wonder than exploring the constantly changing environment at my not-so-secret Smithsonian garden.
+And no where did I feel more of a sense of wonder than exploring the constantly changing environment at my not-so-secret Smithsonian garden.
 Thank you dear Enid!